 For many companies, planning to expand to The Netherlands, the first consideration is if the Dutch branch will work best for them.
 To put this in other words; the registration of a Dutch branch is typically Plan A!
 If however, there are solid reasons not to opt for the Dutch branch, then the Dutch Private Limited (B.V.) would typically be considered Plan B.

 A Dutch branch is only an option for existing (overseas) companies.
-It’s obvious that in order to register a Dutch branch, there needs to be a legal entity in place which can be registered in The Netherlands (at the Chamber of Commerce (KvK.nl).
+It’s obvious that in order to register a Dutch branch, there needs to be a legal entity in place which can be registered at the Dutch Chamber of Commerce (KvK).